Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Numerical experiments

-For the ImageNet dataset, the results are given in Table \ref{tabimagenet}.
-Only two algorithms are compared since the dimension is too large to consider inverting the covariance matrix in CMA-ES.
+Table \ref{tabimagenet} displays results for the ImageNet dataset.
+Only two algorithms are compared since the dimension is too large to invert the covariance matrix in CMA-ES.
 For this dataset, ZO-adaMM and SSO have the same convergence rate.
-However, SSO outperforms ZO-adaMM in term of success rate while having a slightly higher level of distortion.
+However, SSO outperforms ZO-adaMM in terms of success rate while having a slightly higher level of distortion.